ensdomains/ensjs/docs/index/function.createEnsPublicClient.md

 `Promise`\< `GetDecodedNameReturnType` \>

-Full name, or null if name was could not be filled.
+Full name, or null if name was not found.
 GetDecodedNameReturnType

 ### getExpiry